Round the Twist: Series 2

-The second series was pre-sold to the BBC and Ravensburger in Germany, and received an upfront distribution advance from DARO for Spain, Portugal, Albania, Bulgaria, Hungary, Poland, Rumania, USSR, Africa (excluding South Africa), Ireland, Greece, Belgium, New Zealand, Czechoslovakia, Yugoslavia, Turkey, Iceland, and South Korea.
+The second series was pre-sold to the BBC and Ravensburger in Germany, and received an upfront distribution advance from DARO for Spain, Portugal, Albania, Bulgaria, Hungary, Poland, Rumania, USSR, Africa (excluding South Africa), Ireland, Greece, Belgium, Brazil, New Zealand, Czechoslovakia, Yugoslavia, Turkey, Iceland, and South Korea.

 In 1995, Series 1 of Round the Twist screened in Sweden for the first time by TV4.
 It was so popular that TV4 contacted the ACTF to acquire the second series so that it be immediately aired.

 The second series of Round the Twist aired on TV 2 in Denmark in January 1995, and was shown on Canal J in France.
 The ACTF received letters and telephone calls from young viewers in France who loved the series.

 In 1997, Round the Twist was named "Kids’ Vid of the Week" and given four stars by The Age Green Guide.

 The acquisition of Round the Twist by FOX Network coincided with the repeat of series one on BBC1 in the UK.
 The series reached number two in the Top 10 Children's Programs.

 There were 6,109 hits on the Round the Twist website from Finland during the second week in July 1997, which reflected local viewer interest.

 Round The Twist series 1 and 2 sold and resold in 54 countries including the US.